2024 South Korean martial law crisis: Initial legal investigations

 On 10 December, the National Assembly passed a bill creating a permanent special counsel to investigate Yoon on charges of treason related to his martial law declaration.
-The motion passed with 210 MPs, including 23 PPP members, in favor after the party allowed its members to vote according to their individual decision.
+The motion passed with 210 MPs, including 23 PPP members, in favor after the PPP allowed its members to vote individually.
 That same day, Army Maj.
 Gen. Moon Sang-ho, chief of the Defense Intelligence Command, was suspended over his role in the incursion into the National Election Commission's office in Gwacheon.
 On 11 December, KNP Commissioner Cho Ji-ho and Seoul Metropolitan Police Chief Kim Bong-sik were arrested without a warrant on charges of insurrection.
 On 12 December, Park An-su was suspended as Army Chief of Staff.

-On 12 December, in a plenary session, the National Assembly passed a bill calling for a special counsel probe into the insurrection charges against Yoon.
-On the same day, a special police investigation team and the Defense Ministry's investigation unit jointly raided the Defense Ministry and the Capital Defense Command, securing a "secret phone" of Kim Yong-hyun and the phone's server data.

-On 13 December, a court formally issued arrest warrants for KNP Commissioner Cho and Seoul Metropolitan Police Chief Kim, citing concerns over evidence tampering.
-That same day, Capital Defense Command head Lee Jin-woo was also arrested.

-On 14 December, prosecutors arrested DCC chief, Lt Gen. Yeo In-hyung.

-On 16 December, police arrested Defense Intelligence Command chief Maj.
-Gen. Moon Sang-ho over his role in the NEC raid.
-His predecessor, Roh Sang-won was also arrested on suspicion of helping Yoon draft his martial law plans in a civilian capacity.
-That same day, a military court ordered the arrests of Lt.
-Gen. Kwak Jong-geun, former chief of the Special Warfare Command and Lt.
-Gen. Lee Jin-woo, former head of the Capital Defense Command.

-On 17 December, Park An-su was arrested following a warrant.

-On 26 December, the defense ministry suspended Brig.
-Gen. Koo Sam-hoe, commander of the Army's 2nd Armored Brigade, and Brig.
-Gen. Bang Jeong-hwan, head of the ministry's operational control transition task force, for their role in the planning of martial law and Koo's attempts to mobilize a tank unit.